Lillian-Lam/Biomedical-Data-Design-MIDOG/Phase 2/README.md

 └── final_model.py
 ```

-## Configuration & Setup
-Before you even get to the models, the preprocessing scripts need to know where your raw data is.

-`preprocessing/train_test_split.py`
-- IMAGE_SOURCE_DIR: Change this to the absolute path of the folder containing your original .tiff files.

 ## Usage
 Run scripts in this order.
 Edit the path constants at the top of each script.